mattorama/tufterati/docs/local.md

 ipython
 ```

-* PYTHONPATH should include `py` directory
+* PYTHONPATH should include `py` directory for Docker equivalency

-* have a separate compose file for built jupyter lab build saved state
-  * no args in this one

-# TODO:

-* build .Renviron from environment variables in docker
+* other PATHS should be set as variables or accessible from $PROJECT